billpmurphy/hask-archive/README.md

 ### The type system and typed functions

-What's up with those types?
+So what's up with those types?

 There are two ways to create `TypedFunc` objects: